iamcarlosdaniel/MAGEO/README.md

 ## Contributing

-SIGEMUV would not be possible without you all.
+MAGEO would not be possible without you all.
 We appreciate your help!

 - Autor: Carlos Daniel Menchaca Arauz (@iamcarlosdaniel)
 - Colaborador: Bruna Antelo Prado (@user-github)